arturock/croppa/README.md

 Thus, if you have `<img src="<?=Croppa::url('/uploads/file.jpg', 200, 100)?>">`, the returned URL will be `/uploads/file-200x100.jpg`, the source image will be looked for immediately within the S3 bucket that was configured as part of the Flysystem instance, and the new crop will be created at `/uploads/file-200x100.jpg`.

+Also, you can set any of the settings as a closure returning a value of the expected type, that way you can have dynamic values set.

 ## Usage